 - Washington, D.C. – led by Duncan Burns until he leaves 22 March, then Jamie Hedlund

-This enhanced operating model keeps us aligned so that all regional plans are more consistent and we leverage best practices.
+This enhanced operating model keeps us aligned so that all regional plans are more consistent & we leverage best practices.
 The managing directors meet regularly as a group to coordinate.

 What this means for you is that we're more efficient in delivering our services.
-We leverage international frameworks & blueprints to avoid reinventing the wheel.
-We discuss & share regional strategic plans & plan for trends that we are seeing – both globally and locally.
+We leverage global frameworks & blueprints to avoid reinventing the wheel.
+We discuss and share regional strategic plans and plan for trends that we are seeing – both globally and locally.
 It means we plan security on a local level for the well-being of our people & the community.
 It means we are "one ICANN," but have regional flexibility.
 Each office is unique.

 Now you can see why I’m am so excited about this!
-I am think this strategy will take ICANN to the next level.
+I'm think this strategy will take ICANN to the next level.
 We are stable & mature.
-We have global standards & processes in place.
+We have worldwide standards and processes in place.

-As you can believe, this is a big change for us as an org, & we'll continue to improve this matrixed way of working.
+As you can assume, this is a big change for us as an org, and we'll continue to improve this matrixed way of working.
 I’m encourage you to continue getting involved in your regional strategies & reaching out to your regional leader.